 • Sarah F. Davis Award

 • The Academic Achievement Award

 Dr. Wade specializes in hip and knee replacements and surgical treatment of herniated discs in the neck and lower back.
 He performs anterior hip replacement and revision of hip and knee replacement, and he has a career volume of around 10,000 hip and knee replacements.
 He also performs partial knee replacements utilizing MAKO robotic surgery through Maury Regional Medical Center, and he is MAKO certified.
 Dr. Wade is a former member of the editorial panel for the Journal of Arthoplasty.

 Dr. Wade is a native of Moulton, Alabama.
 He has been involved in the Junior Church Youth Group with First Presbyterian in Columbia and also served as deacon.
 In addition to his community service, Dr. Wade is a member of the following organizations:

 • North American Spine Society

 • American Association of Hip and Knee Surgeons

-He has also participated in Habitat for Humanity in Middle Tennessee and in his free time enjoys biking and playing golf.
+Dr. Wade is a member of Columbia Elks Lodge, he also participated in Habitat for Humanity in Middle Tennessee and served on the Board of Trustees for the Boys and Girls Clubs.
+In his free time, he enjoys biking and playing golf.